Albert Whiggs Easmon

-Albert Whiggs Easmon (1865 – 21 May 1921) was a Sierra Leonean Creole doctor and the half-brother of Dr John Farrell Easmon.
+Albert Whiggs Easmon (1865 – 21 May 1921) was a Sierra Leonean Creole medical doctor and the half-brother of Dr John Farrell Easmon.
 Easmon was among the first group of Sierra Leoneans to qualify as a medical doctor after getting a degree from Edinburgh University.
 He became the leading gynaecologist in Freetown, Sierra Leone and had an extensive private practice.

 Background and early life

 Albert Whiggs Easmon was born to Walter Richard Easmon (1824-1883) and Mah Serah, a Susu from modern-day Guinea.
 Albert Easmon's father belonged to a prominent Nova Scotian Settler Easmon family of Little East Street, Freetown.
 Albert Whiggs Easmon was the younger half brother of Dr. John Farrell Easmon, who was promoted to the position of Chief Medical Officer of the Gold Coast.

 Education

 Albert Whiggs Easmon enrolled in Edinburgh University to study medicine; he qualified in 1895, graduating with First Class Honours.

 Influenza epidemic

 He was reportedly the only physician who did not contract influenza during the 1918-19 influenza epidemic in Freetown.
 According to his son Raymond S. Easmon: "Father had literally to doctor the whole city."